iot-dir/SurveyResults/Overall_Summary.md

 # Overall Summary and Outcomes

 Overall, folks are happy with IOT-directorate performance.
 There are some constructive comments/suggestions to think about.
-IoT-Directorates co-chairs and ADs have met and analysed the survey results together and as a result

-some action items have been identified.
+IoT-Directorates co-chairs and ADs have met and analysed the survey results together and as a result some action items have been identified.
 We also discussed the average frequency of reviews for IOT-directorate members.
-Please see the following

-summary of observations and outcomes.
+Please see the following the summary of observations and outcomes.

    * In general, for most of the respondents the charter is clear.